-A series of one-dimensional high pressure compression tests were conducted on three granular materials in a dense state with different mineral composition and hardness.
-The strength and deformation characteristics of granular materials have been investigated under the maximum axial load terminated at 6 kN, 15 kN, 30 kN and 50 kN, respectively.
-Some major conclusions are made as follows:
+A series of one-dimensional high pressure compression tests was conducted on three granular materials in a dense state with different mineral composition and hardness.
+The strength and deformation characteristics of granular materials have been investigated under the maximum axial load terminated at 6 kN, express a similar shape and pattern in the four loading phases.